WSPR-TX Pico Transmitter

 USB to serial adapter and cable is needed for configuration but is sold separately, see product "USB to Serial adapter and cable" - Product number 1032

 The product comes with the board built, tested and frequency calibrated against in-house Rubidium standard.
-Two solar cells are included but not soldered to the board.
+Solar cells are not included but can be purchase in the shop, several option are available that let you optimize either weight or power at low solar angles.

 Build document, schema and source code are available for download from the documentation page https://www.zachtek.com/1028